astoeckel/avr32dd20_meson_toolchain_and_pcb/README.md

 # License information

+### Third-party sources

-This repository contains code from various sources:
+This repository contains code from various thrid-parties:

 * `avrdude.conf`
   This file has been adapted from the `jtag2updi` project (see https://github.com/ElTangas/jtag2updi); the file was extended to include the `avr32dd20`.